 Different types of training

-Starting in the middle of the 1950s, swimming coaches have developed four different types of training sessions that are used all over the world: over-distance training, interval training, repetition training and sprint training.
+Starting in the middle of the 1950s, swimming coaches have developed four different types of training sessions that are used worldwide: over-distance training, interval training, repetition training and sprint training.

-Over-distance training
+Over-distance Training

-Over-distance training is the type of training that’s the most time-consuming.
-The swimmers simply swim longer distances than the ones they are to compete in (e.g. a 200 meter swimmer may swim 1,500 meters without stopping).
-Either with low intensity or with as high intensity as possible.
+Over-distance training (now called simply “distance training”) is the most time-consuming type of training.
+The swimmers simply swim longer distances than the ones they are to compete in (i.e., a 200 meter swimmer may swim 1,500 meters without stopping), either with low intensity or with as high an intensity as possible.

-The objective of over-distance training is threefold: 1) to increase your endurance in heart and lungs; 2) to persistently repeat correct swim strokes; 3) to develop self-confidence, based on the notion that being able to handle longer distances when training creates a feeling of the task of competing being more manageable.
+The objective of distance training is to:

+increase your heart and lung endurance;

+persistently repeat correct swim strokes; and

+develop self-confidence, the logic being: if you can handle longer distances when training, competition seems more manageable.

-What’s now called distance training constitutes up to 95 percent of the total amount of training for an endurance athlete.
-These days, this type training is often controlled by measuring the heart rate.
-If it’s less than 60 percent of the athlete’s maximum heart rate, then the effect is marginal, and if it’s higher than 80 percent, then the swimmer tends to get too tired to be able to work out for as long as he or she needs in order to reach the desired effect.
+Distance training constitutes up to 95 percent of the total amount of training for an endurance athlete.
+These days, this type of training is often managed by measuring heart rate.
+If it’s less than 60 percent of the athlete’s maximum heart rate, the effect is marginal, and if it’s higher than 80 percent, the swimmer tends to get too tired to be able to work out for as long as he or she needs in order to reach the desired effect.

 The clock helps the swimmer maintain the right intensity.

-Interval training
+Interval Training

-Interval training means that you swim a number of set distances with controlled rest periods in-between.
-The rest period should be long enough to partially, but not fully, allow the body to recover from the effort.
-The rhyme used for keeping the possibilities of varying interval training in mind is referred to as DIRT: Distance.
+Interval training means that you swim a number of set distances with controlled rest periods in between.
+The rest period should be long enough to partially—but not fully—allow the body to recover from the effort.
+The acronym used for the variables of interval training is DIRT: Distance.
 Interval.
 Rest.
 Time.

-The positive effects of interval training include: 1) The swimmer learns how to be relaxed when swimming fast; 2) the swimmer works on an efficient coordination; 3) the swimmer’s muscle strength is developed; 4) it has a fast effect.
+The benefits of interval training include:

+the swimmer learns how to relax when swimming fast

+the swimmer works on efficient coordination

+the swimmer’s muscle strength is developed

+it has a fast effect.

-The less positive effects of interval training include: 1) It’s difficult to get accustomed to and the swimmer runs a greater risk of illness, overtraining or metabolism-related injuries.
-2) The joints suffer more strain and there’s an increased risk of injury.
-3) It requires more care and control to be carried out correctly.
+The less positive effects of interval training include:

+It’s got a higher learning curve, and the swimmer runs a greater risk of illness, overtraining or metabolic injuries.

+More joint strain and increased risk of injury.

+It requires more care and control to be carried out correctly.
 Distance training is easier to perform.

-Repetition training
+Repetition Training

-Repetition training consists of simulating competition by working faster than or at the goal speed over periods shorter than the competition time.
+Repetition training simulates competition by working faster than or at the goal speed over periods shorter than the competition time.
 In an ideal repetition training session, you reach your maximum heart rate.
-In-between each repetition, the swimmer rests until his or her heart rate has fallen to somewhere between 100 and 110 beats per minute.
-The athletic coach who could be said to have been the most influential when it comes to developing repetition training is Woldemar Gerschler.
-He coached the runner Rudolf Harbig, who set the world record in 400 meters (46.0), 800 meters (1:46.6) and 1,000 meters (2:21.5) already before the Second World War.
+In between repetition sessions, the swimmer rests until his or her heart rate has fallen to somewhere between 100 and 110 beats per minute.
+Woldemar Gerschler was the coach most influential in developing repetition training.
+He coached the runner Rudolf Harbig, who set the world record in 400m (46.0), 800 meters (1:46.6) and 1,000 meters (2:21.5) before the Second World War.

-Gerschler successfully used the “trial and error” approach by making sure that he learned from his mistakes.
-Contrary to the previous training regime for runners, he shortened the length of the intervals and let the athlete wait for his heart rate to go down to 120 before initiating a new repetition.
+Gerschler successfully used the “trial and error” approach by making sure he learned from his mistakes.
+Contrary to the previously used training regimen for runners, he shortened the length of the intervals and let the athlete wait for his heart rate to go down to 120 before initiating a new repetition.